Inductees

 Michael "Mick" McGeough

-Mick, a Regina native, got his start working games at the age of 23, following a hockey career that wrapped up in Spokane, Washington in the Western International Hockey League.
+Mick, a Regina native, got his start working games at the age of 23, following a hockey career that wrapped up in Spokane, Wash., in the Western International Hockey League.

-He started out as a linesman in the WHL but quickly switched to referee.
-He moved up the ranks with his WHL culminating in officiating the 1986 Memorial Cup final.
+He started out as a linesman in the Western Hockey League (WHL) but quickly switched to referee.
+Mick moved up the ranks in his WHL career which culminated by officiating the 1986 Memorial Cup final game.
+In 1987, Mick transitioned to the National Hockey League, and in 2001, he was the official at the All-Star game.

 • 2001: Official at the All-Star game